liferay/liferay-docs/discover/portal/articles/120-search/04-facets/00-facets.markdown

     [here](/discover/portal/-/knowledge_base/7-1/custom-facet)
     for more information.

-Each item n a facet (selected using the checkbox) is called a *Facet Term* (term for short).
+Each item in a facet (selected using the checkbox) is called a *Facet Term* (term for short).

 In this article, explore how facets and their terms are used and how